-Car skidding occurs when the forces that affect the tyres are stronger than the grip of the tyres on the road surface.
-The grip itself is influenced by numerous factors, including the road condition, the condition of the tyres, the state of the vehicle and, of course, the driver.
+Car skidding occurs when the forces that affect the tyres are stronger than the grip of the tyres to the road surface.
+The grip itself is influenced by numerous factors, including road conditions, the condition of the tyres, the state of the vehicle and, of course, the driver.

-The basic method to avoid skidding is to adapt your driving technique to the prevailing conditions..
+The basic method of avoiding skidding is to adapt your driving technique to the prevailing conditions.

-Before we begin, it is important to define skid events and determine what are skids.
-To define skidding in short, it is when a vehicle slides or turns as a result of stopping too quickly.
+Skidding happens when a vehicle slides or turns as a result of stopping too quickly.
 Sometimes, this can also be caused by accelerating too quickly.
 This often occurs on corners and turns, but a skidding car can also occur on straight lines.
-Sometimes, this can result in other driving phenomena, such as fishtailing, which is often the result of a driver’s attempt at to skid steer and control over the skid car.
+Sometimes, this can result in other driving phenomena, such as fishtailing, which is often the result of a driver’s attempt to regain control over the skidding car.

-Although ice is often the main cause for a skidded car, it is not the only one.
-Aside from a car skidding on ice, wet roads and other slippery surfaces can all cause the same effect.
+Although ice or black ice is often the main cause of skidding, it is not the only one.
+Aside from black ice, wet roads and other slippery surfaces can all cause the same effect.

-Some of the most important factors, when it comes to avoiding a skid, are the driver’s skills and his or her imagination.
+Some of the most important factors, when it comes to avoiding skidding, are the driver’s skills and their imagination.
 It is far easier, as well as safer, to avoid skidding entirely, rather than trying to overcome it or improve your skid control.
 With this in mind, it also helps to properly align your imagination and skills with knowledge regarding the capabilities of your car, including your choice of car tyres.

 If you are aware that a road surface is slippery, then you should assert due caution.
-Try assessing, analysing and anticipating the situation on the road is a calm manner.
-This is something worth paying attention to as both the weather and the seasons change, so you can get a reliable idea of what the road surfaces may become.
+Try assessing, analysing and anticipating the situation on the road in a calm manner.

 Common changes in weather that you should watch out for include: